dasayan05/dasayan05.github.io/_posts/blog-tut/2018-12-14-intermediate-python-tutorial-2.md

         print(self.i)
 ~~~

-As you can understand the point of this class - a simple abstraction on top of `int`.
-The class decorator is basically taking the class, replacing it's `.show()` function with a *decorated version of it*.
-So, whenever I call `.show()`, this is gonna happen (I think you can guess the output):
+As you can understand the point of this class (i.e., `Integer`) - a simple abstraction on top of `int`.
+The class decorator is basically consuming the class, replacing it's `.show()` function with a *decorated version of it* and returning it back.
+So, whenever I call `.show()`, this is gonna happen (I think the reader can guess the output):

 ~~~python
 >>> i = Integer(9)